pjlantz/Hale/README.md

 3) Edit settings.py in hale/src/webdb/ and edit the following configurations: ENGINE, NAME, USER, PASSWORD, HOST and PORT where the engine setting is for example django.db.backends.mysql if your server engine is MySQL.
 The name setting is the name of your database used when creating it.

 4) If you dont want to start your own web ui then skip this step and go to 8).
-In the webdb directory run the following command: 'python manage.py syncdb'.
+In the webdb directory run the following command: **`python manage.py syncdb`**.
 If you get any errors here its most likely that the database settings in settings.py are incorrect.
 Also, during the sync set the superuser that will be used when administrating the users.

-5) Run 'python manage.py rebuild_index' to let the search engine index first time.
+5) Run **`python manage.py rebuild_index`** to let the search engine index first time.
 After this you run update_index instead and should put this as a cron job to update indexes in a regular interval.

-6) Run 'python manage.py runserver' and head to http://127.0.0.1:8000 to check if setup was correctly done.
+6) Run **`python manage.py runserver`** and head to http://127.0.0.1:8000 to check if setup was correctly done.
 Then go to to http://127.0.0.1/admin and login with your superuser account created before.
 Create some users if you wish so and then add your proxies.
 If no proxies are specified then the monitor will connect directly to the botnets and URLs.

 7) The runserver command deploys a development server that is not recommended for public use since performance issues arise.
 Instead deploy the web ui with a web server of your choice as described here: http://www.djangobook.com/en/beta/chapter21/ for use with Apache.

 8) Upload modules that will be used from hale/src/modules/ or write your own (see Development section).
-Upload the desired module in the admin interface and edit for example the module name to 'irc' and the filename to 'ircModule.py'.
+Upload the desired module in the admin interface and edit for example the module name to **`irc`** and the filename to **`ircModule.py`**.
 If you want others to see how to configure this module then copy the corresponding section config located in hale/conf/modules.conf and put it in the textbox, also add the uniqueKeys sections for the module being uploaded.

 9) Before running the monitor edit hale.conf in hale/src/conf/ if you wish to use a XMPP server.
 If not then skip this step.
 To activate XMPP bot set use setting to True and either edit login info to an existing account and server or start your own XMPP server.
 An important step when starting up a XMPP server is to increase the max stanza size from the default value to something like 10Mb.
 Otherwise malware sharing will not be possible.
 The channel settings in hale.conf are used for the share grouproom used by the bot and the coord setting is used for the grouproom where all coordination between sensors is done.